harryneufeld/FileTextSearch/README.md

-[Simple Full Text Searcher](https://github.com/harryneufeld/FileTextSearch) is a simple program for full-text searching in files of any type with the ability to pause and stop completely.
+[Ultimate File Text Search](https://github.com/harryneufeld/FileTextSearch) is a simple program for full-text searching in files of any type with the ability to pause and stop completely.
 As a result of the search, it displays a list of files in which the search string was found and the time taken to search.
 Additionaly a excel sheet can be exported from results.

 ## Features